 The mixture of the pan sauces and the Thai dipping sauce is what really makes this work.
 You get the earthy richness from the pan drippings, a bit of fat for mouthfeel and the bright herbal chili flavours from the dipping sauce.

 It all comes together beautifully.
 A marriage of French and Thai tastes and techniques.

 Nam jim makes this Thai roast chicken

 The star of this dish is really the nam jim.
 Thai dipping sauce.
-That’s what makes this Thai roast chicken.
+That’s what makes this dish.
 It’s a crazy delicious mixture of sweet, salty, sour and spicy.

 It’s great in this dish.
 But it’s great on pretty much everything so that’s not a big surprise.